No. 301 Polish Bomber Squadron: No. 301 Squadron (special duties / Transport Command)

 On 7 November 1944, the unit was reformed at Brindisi, Italy, when No. 1586 Flight was renamed back to 301 Squadron.
 The squadron operated the Handley Page Halifax and Consolidated Liberator until February 1945, flying supply missions to occupied Europe.
 The last flight to Poland was accomplished on 28 December 1944.
 On 28 February 1945 the squadron was subordinated to RAF Transport Command, and on 15 March 1945 returned to RAF Blackbushe, England, to operate the Vickers Warwick.
-In 1946, the squadron re-equipped with the Handley Page Halifax again until 301 Squadron was disbanded at Chedburgh on 18 December 1946.
+In 1946, the squadron re-equipped with the Handley Page Halifax again until 301 Squadron was disbanded at RAF Chedburgh on 18 December 1946.

-Crews of C Flight No. 138 Squadron, No. 1586 Flight and No. 301 Squadron performed 1335 special duties missions totaling 9933 flight hours (including 423 missions in 3892 flight hours to Poland), dropping 1577 tons of supplies and paradropping 693 men.
-Losses were 167 KIA, 18 MIA and 49 POW (33.5 crews), mostly in flights to Poland (24 crews).
+Crews of C Flight No. 138 Squadron, No. 1586 Flight and No. 301 Squadron performed 1335 special duties missions totaling 9,933 flight hours (including 423 missions in 3,892 flight hours to Poland), dropping 1,577 tons of supplies and paradropping 693 men.
+Losses were 167 killed in action; 18 missing in action; and 49 prisoners of war (33 and a half crews), mostly in flights to Poland (24 crews).

 Thus, 301 Squadron was in fact two completely different units, with two different roles and different aircraft types; one operated bombers, the other performed transport special duties.
-With the closure of 301 (bomber) Squadron, most crews and aircraft joined another Polish bomber squadron (No. 300) losing their original hexagonal griffin emblem to adopt the 300 Sq. chevron.
-The remaining 301 crews moved to a completely different (transport) squadron, No. 138.
+With the closure of 301 (bomber) Squadron, most crews and aircraft joined another Polish bomber squadron (No. 300) losing their original hexagonal griffin emblem to adopt the 300 Squadron chevron.
+The remaining 301 crews moved to a completely different unit, No. 138 transport squadron.
 Later, they used a new circular 301 emblem which included the original 301 Pomeranian griffin.